Hi there, I’m Emily! 🙋🏼♀️ For those who are new, here’s a quick catch-up:

 May 27, 2024: Yesterday, I woke up at a cool 11:16am — what a luxury, right?

 Well… not quite.
 As a diehard early bird that savors peaceful mornings with a side of caffeine, I was pissed.
-The sun was well up, the sidewalk restaurant out my window was already humming with people, and my mental to-do list was starting to spoil.
+The sun was well up, the sidewalk restaurant out my window was already humming with patrons, and my day’s mental to-do list was starting to spoil.
 How could I have forgotten to set an alarm and wasted my entire first morning here?!
-Sure, I’m dealing with an 8-hour timezone jump, but sleeping in until midday is just adding fuel to the jetlag fire.
+Sure, I’m dealing with pretty big timezone jump, but sleeping in until midday is just adding fuel to the jetlag fire.

 I threw on my shoes and ran out the door, and as the universe would have it, immediately got stuck on a narrow sidewalk behind an older couple strolling at a very leisurely pace.
 Sigh.
 Just as I was about to strategically skirt around them, I paused — oh right, I’m in Spain.
 Deep breaths, Em, deep breaths.
 I mean, what are you rushing around for?
 It’s a beautiful day, you’re finally back in one of your favorite cities and you’re just going to the grocery store.
 There’s absolutely no reason to be in such a—wait.
 Did you say grocery store?
 Today is Sunday.
 Oh right, I’m in Spain.
 Alright, so the groceries will have to wait until tomorrow, along with about 90% of the other things I was planning to get done today.
 Hmmm, what should I do now instead?
 Oh right, I’m in Spain…